bombchus/z64-music-wiki/docs/advanced/tuning.md

 $f(x)=Float\div\frac{32000}{x}$

 ### Sample Rate Correction

-*Ocarina of Time* and *Majora's Mask* have a master sample rate, also known as hardware rate, of 32000 Hz that affects how all samples in the game are played.
-The games will always play samples as is they were sampled at the master sample rate which will affect the tuning of samples.
+All games on the Nintendo 64 have what is known as a hardware playback rate or master sample rate.
+The hardware playback rate determines the samples per second produced by the synthesizer. *Ocarina of Time* and *Majora's Mask* have a hardware playback rate of 32000 Hz.
+This means that all samples in-game will be played back by the audio engine as if they have a sample rate of 32000 Hz.
+This will affect the tuning of samples that have a sample rate that differs from the hardware playback rate.

-Shown in the images below is a visual representation of how a sample's speed will be affected.
-All the samples are assumed to be the same sound sample recorded at the same pitch, but are resampled at varying sample rates.
+Shown in the images below is a visual representation of how a sample's speed will change based on its sample rate compared to the hardware playback rate.
+All the samples are assumed to be the exact same sound at the exact same pitch, but all have sample rates.

 === "Sample at 16000 Hz"
     ![](../assets/images/samples/waveform-16000hz-light.png#only-light)
     ![](../assets/images/samples/waveform-16000hz-dark.png#only-dark)

-    With a sample rate of 16000 Hz, half the master sample rate, and tuned to the root key without any form of sample rate correction the sample will end up playing at twice the note speed it should play therefore causing the pitch to be too high.
+    A sample with a sample rate of 16000 Hz, half the hardware playback rate, tuned to its root key without any sample rate correction will end up playing twice the speed it should in-game.
+This will cause the perceived pitch of the sample to be too high when played back in-game.

 === "Sample at 32000 Hz"
     ![](../assets/images/samples/waveform-32000hz-light.png#only-light)
     ![](../assets/images/samples/waveform-32000hz-dark.png#only-dark)

-    With a sample rate of 32000 Hz, matching the master sample rate, and tuned to the root key without any form of sample rate correction the sample will end up playing at the exact note speed it should play therefore causing the pitch to be unaltered.
+    A sample with a sample rate of 32000 Hz, matching the hardware playback rate, tuned to its root key without any sample rate correction will end up playing exactly how fast it should.
+This will cause the perceived pitch of the sample to be unaltered when played back in-game.

 === "Sample at 64000 Hz"
     ![](../assets/images/samples/waveform-64000hz-light.png#only-light)
     ![](../assets/images/samples/waveform-64000hz-dark.png#only-dark)

-    With a sample rate of 64000 Hz, twice the master sample rate, and tuned to the root key without any form of sample rate correction the sample will end up playing at half the note speed it should play therefore causing the pitch to be too low.
+    A sample with a sample rate of 64000 Hz, twice the hardware playback rate, tuned to its root key without any sample rate correction will end up playing half the speed it should in-game.
+This will cause the perceived pitch of the sample to be too low when played back in-game.

-The reason a sample with a sample rate of 64000 Hz will play at half the note speed when played back in-game is because it has twice the amount of samples per second, and vice versa for a sample with a sample rate of 16000 Hz as it has half the samples per second, so this means that the samples will take a longer or shorter amount of time to finish when played back at the master sample rate.
-With sample rate correction the sample's note speed is increased or decreased so that it matches the expected note speed of a sample at 32000 Hz.
+The reason for a sample with a sample rate of 64000 Hz playing half the speed it should in-game is because it has twice the number of samples as the hardware playback rate.
+For a sample with a sample rate of 16000 Hz, it has the opposite effect, because the sample has half the number of samples as the hardware playback rate.
+With sample rate correction, the sample's note speed will increase or decrease based on its sample rate.
+This will allow the sample to match the hardware playback rate without the need to resample it.

 -----